Manuel Tinio: 1897

-The passionate rebels reorganized their forces the moment Spanish pursuit died down.
+The rebels reorganized their forces the moment Spanish pursuit died down.
 Tinio and his men marched with Gen. Llanera in his sorties against the Spaniards.
 Llanera eventually made Tinio a captain.

-The aggressive exploits of the teen-aged Manuel Tinio reached the ears of General Emilio Aguinaldo, whose forces were being driven out of Cavite and Laguna, Philippines.
+The aggressive exploits of the teenaged Manuel Tinio reached the ears of General Emilio Aguinaldo, whose forces were being driven out of Cavite and Laguna, Philippines.
 He evacuated to Mount Puray in Montalban, Rizal and called for an assembly of patriots in June 1897.
 In that assembly, Aguinaldo appointed Mamerto Natividad, Jr. as commanding general of the revolutionary army and Mariano Llanera as vice-commander with the rank of Lt.-General.
 Manuel Tinio was commissioned a Colonel and served under Gen. Natividad.

 The constant pressure from the army of Governor General Fernando Primo de Rivera drove Aguinaldo to Central Luzon.
 In August, Gen. Aguinaldo decided to move his force of 500 men to the caves of Biac-na-Bato in San Miguel, Bulacan because the area was easier to defend.
 There, his forces joined up with those of Gen. Llanera.
 With the help of Pedro Paterno, a prominent Philippines lawyer, Aguinaldo began negotiating a truce with the Spanish government in exchange for reforms, an indemnity, and safe conduct.

 On August 27, 1897, Gen. Mamerto Natividad and Col. Manuel Tinio conducted raids in Carmen, Zaragoza and Peñaranda, Nueva Ecija.
 Three days later, on the 30th, they stormed and captured Santor (now Bongabon) with the help of the townspeople.
 They stayed in that town till September 3.

 On September 4, with the principal objective of acquiring provisions lacking in Biac-na-Bato, Gen. Natividad and Col. Manuel Tinio united their forces with those of Col. Casimiro Tinio, Gen. Pío del Pilar, Col. Jose Paua and Eduardo Llanera for a dawn attack on Aliaga.
 (Casimiro Tinio, popularly known as "Capitan Berong", was an elder brother of Manuel through his father's first marriage.)

 Thus began the Battle of Aliaga, considered one of the most glorious battles of the rebellion.
 The rebel forces took the church and convent, the Casa Tribunal and other government buildings.
-The commander of the Spanish detachment died in the first moments of fighting, while those who survived were locked up in the thick-walled jail.
+The commander of the Spanish detachment died in the first moments of fighting, and those who survived were jailed.
 The rebels then proceeded to entrench themselves and fortify several houses.
 The following day, Sunday the 5th, the church and convent as well as a group of houses were put to the torch due to exigencies of defense.